badbox29/personal_dashboard/README.md

 # Salty — Personal Browser Dashboard

 A self-hosted, single-file browser start page dashboard.
-No build tools, no npm, no external dependencies beyond the APIs you choose to use.
-Everything lives in one HTML file and persists via `localStorage`, with optional cross-browser sync through a Cloudflare Worker and KV storage.
+No build tools, no npm, no external dependencies beyond the APIs you choose to use and the Cloudflare worker to allow them to function.
+Everything lives in one HTML file and persists via `localStorage`, with optional cross-browser sync, also enabled via a Cloudflare Worker with KV storage.
 Base settings/config backup is achieved through .json export file that can be imported to multiple browsers.

 #### Demo:
 https://badbox29.github.io/personal_dashboard/